Hey, I’m Marty and I’ve been more or less obsessed with music for as long as I can remember.

 Why do I do this?

 I’ve always wanted to make music my job.
-I had dreams of being a recording artist.
-I played guitar and vocals, and later became the chief songwriter in a number of bands around my local area.
-But aside from doing well in a few battles of the bands, playing a bunch of shows, selling a few CD’s and generating a decent local following things never seemed to really progress much past my home city.
+I had dreams of being a professional songwriter.
+I played guitar and vocals, and later became the songwriter in a number of bands around my local area.
+But aside from doing well in a few battles of the bands, selling a few CDs and generating a decent local following things never seemed to really progress much further.

 I hope you find the information here useful.
 Much of what I write about has less to do with becoming a guitar guru, instead, I prefer to talk about music theory, alternate tunings, songwriting and recording, and the practical aspect of acoustic guitars including how they work and how to get the best out of them.

 If you have any questions or just want to get in touch, feel free to email me at [email protected]

 I run the site myself, so it can take 2-3 days for me to reply, but it’s always great to hear from readers of the site.